tsimeonov/Computer-Science/Node JS/Node JS Comprehensive Guide/03_First Applicarion/notes.md

 ```
 <h5>3.2.2 Extending the Web Server</h5>

-The code snippet is a basic example of how to create an HTTP server in Node.js using the built-in `http` module.
+The code snippet for listing 3_11 is a basic example of how to create an HTTP server in Node.js using the built-in `http` module.

 - Step 1: Importing the HTTP module